More Questions? Call us! 617-939-8078

 Discipline Procedures and Expulsion from Camp:

 If a child is misbehaving, disruptive or disrespectful, then the Assistant Aquatics Director will first explain to the child why his/her action is inappropriate and give the child a “time out”.
 Parents will be informed by the Camp Director or Assistant.
 If the behavior continues, then the Camp Director may send the child home.
 Any child found intentionally hitting a staff member of Charles River Aquatics or another camper will be expelled from our program immediately and not allowed to return.
 There will be no refund for the week the incident occurred.
 There will be a full refund if the child is enrolled in future camp weeks.
-We have developed a point system to handle discipline procedures.
-For full details, go to our policies pages.

 In event of an emergency due to fire, weather or terrorist attack, we will comply with authorities and move the children to a safe location.
 We will NOT let the children leave camp unless a designated parent/guardian is there to pick up the child.